DylanPrinsloo/cm1020/cm1020-master/week 2/6_de-morgans-laws.md

-### [images/De Morgan's Laws](images/de-morgans-law.JPG) are fundamental principles in set theory and logic that describe the relationships between the union and intersection of sets through their complements.
+### [images/De Morgan's Laws](images/de-morgans-law.JPG) are fundamental principles in set theory and logic that describe the relationships between the union and intersection of sets through their complements (opposites).
 Formulated by the British mathematician Augustus De Morgan, these laws provide a way to express the complement of the union of two sets in terms of the intersection of their complements, and vice versa.

 ## The two laws are stated as follows: